SalusaSecondus/CryptoGotchas/domain_separation.md

 # Domain Separation

 If you ask cryptographers whether domain separation matters, they'll almost always agree that it does.
 There have even been several security problems with protocols because it's been missing.
-And in the world of formal security proofs (or formal verification) researches absolutely pay attenion to it.
+And in the world of formal security proofs (or formal verification) researchers absolutely pay attention to it.

 The problem is when you actually ask anyone to define it.